Thor's Cave railway station

-Thor's Cave railway station was a station on the Leek and Manifold Light Railway.
-Serving the landmark Thor's Cave in Grindon and Wetton.
+Thor's Cave railway station was a station on the Leek and Manifold Light Railway.It served Thor's Cave and the village of Wetton in Staffordshire, England.
 The station site is now part of the Manifold Way.

 History

 The station opened as Thor's Cave Halt on 29 June 1904.
 Its name was changed to Thor's Cave for Wetton in 1914 and changed to Thor's Cave in 1929.
 It closed on 12 March 1934.